RedFly Marketing LTD. Search Engine Marketing, SEO and PPC Management

 We suggest starting out with a small well thought out list of keywords that you want to trigger your ad.
 These keywords must relate to your ad and the product you are selling.

-At this point the AdWords Keyword Tool should be able to help you find any additional keywords which you may have not have considered.
+At this point the Google Ads Keyword Tool should be able to help you find any additional keywords which you may have not have considered.
 However, it is best to start with just a few keywords to test what works and what doesn’t.

 You can create additional keyword lists or edit this one later.